 For nearly a decade now, Node.js has been flourishing immensely among programmers and developers.
-Node.js being highly efficient, lightweight, and data-intensive real-time application were major factors in the contribution to its popularity.
+Node.js is highly efficient, lightweight, and data-intensive real-time applications were major factors in the contribution to its popularity.
 It has the ability to handle contemporaneous connections when needed for effective performance and speed.
 Many tech giants such as Groupon, IBM, LinkedIn, GoDaddy, SAP, Voxer, Microsoft, Netflix, and PayPal have been known to use Node.js.
 Even you can become proficient in Node.js by trying this awesome Node.js tutorial from scratch free of cost!

 Because of the ample number of IDEs and text editors out there, we made our top picks for the best IDEs for Node.js.

 Best IDEs for Node.js

 Though released only in 2015, Visual Studio Code has become the most popular environmental tool for users.
 According to a survey in 2018 by the Q&A programmers site Stack Overflow, Visual Studio Code was voted to be the most used source code editor in 2018 with 34.9% using it.
 Visual Studio Code is also a free and open source.
 It offers assistance for syntax highlighting, debugging, embedded Git Control, snippets, and code refactoring.
 Visual Studio Code is available for all major platforms and is a lightweight text editor, two of the greatest needs of programmers.